mendoncakr/phase_0_unit_2/week_6/0_git_started/my_solution.md

 - Commit locally

 ## Release 5: Reflection
 I've actually been using git from the get-go.
-I thought it would've been more advantageous to me in the long run if I got into the hang of git via the terminal.
+I thought it would've been more advantageous to me in the long run if I got into the hang of sooner rather than later.
 The toughest command that I had trouble with was #reset.
 It still takes me a while to wrap my head around it, but I found this website (http://git-scm.com/blog/2011/07/11/reset.html) to be extremly helpful in diagramming out the process.
 I'm not 100% clear on how it functions, but im sure with time and practice, it will clear up.